cschwem2er/stminsights/README.md

-You can then upload an `.RData` file which should include: - one or several `stm` objects. - one or several `estimateEffect` objects. - an object `out` which was used to fit your stm models
+You can then upload an `.RData` file which should include: - one or several `stm` objects. - one or several `estimateEffect` objects. - an object `out` which was used to fit your stm models.

 As an example, the following code fits two models and estimates effects for the [Political Blog